Danapur–Anand Vihar Jan Sadharan Express

 The 13257 / 13258 Danapur – Anand Vihar Terminal Jan Sadharan Express is a Superfast Express train belonging to Indian Railways – East Central Railway zone that runs between and in India.

 It operates as train number 13257 from Danapur to Anand Vihar Terminal and as train number 13258 in the reverse direction, serving the states of Bihar and Delhi.

-It is part of the Jan Sadharan Express series launched by the former railway minister of India, Mr. Nitish Kumar.
+It is part of the Jan Sadharan Express series launched by the former Railway Minister Nitish Kumar.

+In 2019, the frequency of the train was reduced.

 Coaches

 The 13257/58 Danapur–Anand Vihar Jan Sadharan Express has 20 General Unreserved and 2 SLR (Seating cum Luggage Rake) coaches.
 It does not carry a pantry car.

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

 The 13257 Danapur–Anand Vihar Jan Sadharan Express covers the distance of 990 km in 18 hours 50 mins (62.53 km/h) and in 18 hours 40 mins as 13258 Anand Vihar–Danapur Jan Sadharan Express (59.40 km/h).

 As the average speed of the train is above 55 km/h, as per Indian Railways rules, its fare includes a Superfast surcharge.